 I served on the Board at two different times and have completed 15 years total.
 I also was a member of the Joint Commission on Worship, Music and Religious Living.
 I am most proud of having been the co-chair with Kay Greenwald of the Task Force on Membership, Placement and Certification.
 Many of the aspirations that emerged from that work come into fruition and laid the groundwork for the exciting things that are happening now.

-In your experience, what’s the best part of being a Cantor?
+What’s the best part about being a Cantor?

-Tell us one thing about yourself that we might not know that you would want us to learn about you?
+What is one thing you’d like to tell us about yourself, that we might not know about you?

 I love to keep score when I go to baseball games!
 I love the Kansas City Royals but watching kids play is still the best.